tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 A few things I may come back and take care of later:

-* camo netting - would match the source potographs better, but I don't want to obscure the plane too much
+* camo netting - would match the source photographs better, but I don't want to obscure the plane too much
 * weathering - especially for the undercarriage and gun pods

 ## Credits and References